Return to the Costume List

 White glue is useful for sticking lamé on a solid backing.
 Completely saturate the fabric with the glue, then smooth it on, being sure to avoid wrinkles.
 My spacesuit buckle is made of wooden molding (very long lengths of dowel split lengthwise) cut in lengths, the ends beveled with a file, and covered with lamé saturated with wood glue.
 Lamé can also be glued onto leather to make a space anklet, and it's handy for spreading on the tips of feathers which are then added to create extra volume in a Magenta feather duster (use a toothpick or bamboo skewer to apply).
 Don't, of course, get anything glued with white glue wet.

 E6000 is an industrial adhesive sold at craft stores (and in the Crafts section of Wal-Mart).
 It's clear, flexible, non-water soluble, and will glue just about anything to anything.
 The company even claims you can paint it.
 E6000 FabriFuse is a less toxic version used on fabric that people rave about.
-I've also had some luck with Shoe Goo, a product designed to plug holes in your shoes.
-It can be found in the Adhesives section of K-Mart (and probably other places too).
+I've also had some luck with Shoe Goo, a product designed to plug holes in your shoes, but it doesn't seem to be a long-term solution.

 Scotchgard It's getting harder to find, and they had to reformulate in 2003 since a key ingredient was a precursor to a persistent organic pollutant.
 If you've got a costume that you can't clean, apply this after making it, testing first, of course, in an inconspicuous area.